erin-m-keller/hitched-and-glitched/README.md

   ![mascot](./client/public/robot.png)

-  Hitched & Glitched is a wedding planning website designed to assist couples in organizing and managing their perfect weddings.
-Built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) along with GraphQL and Apollo, our website offers a modern and efficient solution.
+  Welcome to Hitched & Glitched, your go-to wedding planning website that ensures your dream wedding becomes a seamless reality.
+Our platform is meticulously crafted using the cutting-edge MERN stack (MongoDB, Express.js, React.js, and Node.js), alongside GraphQL and Apollo, to provide you with a contemporary and streamlined wedding planning experience.
+As a Progressive Web App (PWA), Hitched & Glitched delivers unmatched convenience, allowing you to plan and manage your perfect wedding effortlessly.

   ## Table of Contents
   * [Technology Stack](#technology-stack)